 Option Description Backup Method Under Backup Method, select the applicable option: Standard: For native file system backups, select the option.
 It is the only available method on Linux and UNIX systems.
-Volume Shadow Copy Service (VSS): On Windows systems that support VSS, select this option to perform a VSS-based backup.
+Snapshot-Based: On Windows systems that support VSS, select this option to perform a snapshot-based backup.
 On Linux and UNIX systems, this option is not available.
 For more information about backup methods, see About backup methods.

-Backup Type

-Under Backup Type, select the applicable option.
+Option Description Backup Type Under Backup Type , select the applicable option.
 For more information about backup types, see About backup types.

-- Incremental: Select this option to back up files that were created or modified since the last Full, Incremental, or Differential Backup. - Differential: Select this option to back up files that were created or modified since the last Full Backup. - Create Dump Type Backup: Select this check box to create Dump Type Incremental or Differential Backups.
+Incremental: Select this option to back up files that were created or modified since the last Full, Incremental, or Differential Backup.
+Differential: Select this option to back up files that were created or modified since the last Full Backup. • Create Dump Type Backup: Select this check box to create Dump Type Incremental or Differential Backups.
 With these backups you can only restore those files that were backed up in a particular Incremental or Differential Backup.
 NOTE: Regular Incremental Backups are linked to the initial Full Backup and previous Incremental Backups.
 Before creating a data copy of a regular Incremental Backup, you must have created a copy of the initial Full Backup and the previous Incremental Backups in the backup sequence; otherwise, the Plug-in for Data Copy reports an error.
 Dump Type Incremental Backups are standalone Incremental Backups.
 Such backups can be copied without creating a copy of any other backup in the backup sequence.

-Ignore Archive Bit

-On Windows, the archive bit helps to determine whether a file has been modified since the last backup.
+Ignore Archive Bit On Windows, the archive bit helps to determine whether a file has been modified since the last backup.
 If the file has changed, the archive bit is set to 1, and if the file has not changed, the bit is set to 0.
 By default, the plug-in backs up a file for which the archive bit is set to 1, and clears the bit after the backup completes.
 Regardless of the state of the archive bit, the plug-in backs up a file if certain information, such as the file size or the last modified time, has changed since the previous backup.
 NOTE: The archive bit is not a clear indication that a file has changed.
 It only indicates that the bit has been set.
 Some applications intentionally modify the archive bit in a way that is not consistent with changes to the file.
 To ignore the archive bit settings and use the file size, last update date, and other file attributes to back up a file, select the Ignore Archive Bit check box.
-This option can be useful in the following events:

-- A program running on the system is changing the state of the archive bit, causing the plug-in to back up unnecessary files and folders. - The plug-in is able to access the files for a backup, but cannot clear the archive bit settings after the backup completes because of access rights violation.
+This option can be useful in the following events: • A program running on the system is changing the state of the archive bit, causing the plug-in to back up unnecessary files and folders. • The plug-in is able to access the files for a backup, but cannot clear the archive bit settings after the backup completes because of access rights violation.
 When you select the Ignore Archive Bit check box, the plug-in omits the files and directories for which only the file attributes such as Discretionary Access Control List (DACL), System Access Control List (SACL), and Owner Attribute have changed.
-If you want to back up such files, do not select this check box.
+If you want to back up such files, do not select this check box. c Configure the addition Full Backup. nal options that you want to use.
+For more information, see Backup options for d Click Cove and in the Create New Set dialog boy, tupo a name for the act.
+Click Seve to aloge the